rdoxenham/openstack-networking/documentation/networking-training.md

 We're going to be configuring two virtual machines on-top of a Linux-based (ideally) hypervisor, we'll then use automated mechanisms for deploying a test-bed OpenStack environment and will build up our understanding of OpenStack networking by implementing both tenant networks (with routing) and provider networks.

+Note: This course was written for Red Hat Enterprise Linux OpenStack Platform 3.0 (based on Grizzly), hence 'Quantum' is still in use.
+This guide will be updated for Havana when Red Hat release the updated packages, at which point the commands will start with 'neutron' rather than 'quantum'.
 <!--BREAK-->

 #**Lab 1: Configuring your host machine for OpenStack**